eigenhombre/mkrust/README.md

 Probably don't use this.
 I'm not very good at Rust yet.

+# Building

+1. Install Rust and Cargo
+2. Clone this repo
+3. `make install`

+# Usage

+1. Define `RUSTPATH` in your environment to point to the directory where you want to create your Rust projects.
+2. `mkrust <project-name>`
+3. `cd $RUSTPATH/<project-name>`
+4. `make`
+5. Try it out with `./target/debug/<project-name>`
+6. `make install` to install the binary in `$HOME/bin`.
+7. After adding any unit tests, `make test` to run them.

+This is just how I like to do things.
+YMMV.

 # License

 Copyright © 2023, John Jacobsen.
 MIT License.